gabrielsoltz/awesome-securityhub/README.md

 - [aws-security-hub-controls-cli](https://github.com/aws-samples/aws-security-hub-controls-cli) - A CLI tool to disable and enable security standards controls in AWS Security Hub.
 It is designed to work together with AWS Security Hub Cross-Account Controls Disabler.
 - [aws-security-hub-automatic-suppression-rules](https://github.com/aws-samples/aws-security-hub-automatic-suppression-rules) - This project is for SecurityHub auto supression of findings using the batch_update_findings API call.
 - [terraform-aws-mcaf-securityhub-findings-manager](https://github.com/schubergphilis/terraform-aws-mcaf-securityhub-findings-manager) - Terraform module to suppress specific events from security hub based on a dynamodb based configuration.
+- [terraform-aws-tardigrade-security-hub](https://github.com/plus3it/terraform-aws-tardigrade-security-hub) - Terraform module to enable and configure SecurityHub.
+The module supports independent accounts with the top-level module, and the cross-account invite/accept workflow with the modules/cross-account-member module.

 ## Integrations